meiarchi/meiarchi.github.io/pages/experience.md

 # Experience

+02.2024 - Present
+Architect - K-MÄLEON, Berlin, Germany
+- Preparation of design plans - concept design and building permits (LPH1-LPH9 in EliteCAD), site visits,
+  preparation of exposés and presentations, represented the office at conferences (GreeNest)
+- Visualizations and 3D models using CAD programs (EliteCAD, LUMION)

 4.2023 - 8.2023
 Architect - 213 Buro, Berlin, Germany
 - preparation of the design plans - concept design and building permit